HTTP-RPC/Kilo/README.md

 public TemplateEncoder(URL url, Charset charset) { ... }
 ```

-The first argument specifies the URL of the template document (for example, as a resource on the application's classpath).
+The first argument specifies the URL of the template document (typically as a resource on the application's classpath).
 The escape modifier corresponding to the document's extension (if any) will be applied by default.
 The optional second argument represents the character encoding used by the template document.
 If unspecified, UTF-8 is assumed.

 Templates are applied using one of the following methods: